alienintheheights/jazzhouston/README.md

 UPDATE::

 March 2014: migrating all registration code to Devise 2.0; refactoring fat controllers to use service objects.
+Fixing RESTless routing issues too.
+Much of this is related to original 2008-era Rails 2.x code.
 Work underway.